Maryland World War II Memorial

 The Maryland World War II memorial was first erected in 1998 to remember and honor Maryland residents who died in service to their country in that conflict.
 The monument is located on top of a hill overlooking the Severn River and the U.S. Naval Academy.

-Although some monuments are composed with a couple simplistic structures, the Maryland World War II memorial is very complex and it all has meaning.
-At first glance, even if you are driving by, you will notice a bunch of upright rectangular structures.
-There is 48 of these, these pillars represent the 48 states of the U.S. during the war.
+The monument includes forty-eight pillars representing the 48 states at the time of the war.
 The state of Maryland is represented by a unique seven-sized stainless-steel pillar in the shape of a star.
 On the ground are etched two large globes representing the Atlantic and Pacific theaters of action.
-In addition there are 20 plaques on granite stones which explain the war and the key contributions made by the 288,000 Marylanders who served in the military as well as those who served in industry on the home front.
+The memorial also includes twenty plaques on granite stones which offer a summary of the contributions made by the 288,000 Marylanders who served in the military during the war, as well as those who served the war effort by working in essential industries.